About the Organization

 on California Condor reintroduction, Conservation Ecology, Conservation Education, and Habitat Restoration.

 The Ventana Wildlife Society (VWS) celebrated 30 years as a community-based private non-profit on May 10, 2007.
-VWS first began by rehabilitating and
+VWS first began by rehabilitating and releasing

-been absent for 60 years.
+60 years.
 VWS successfully restored this population in only 10 years.

 The Conservation Challenge